antronerds/r2-tutorials/docs/One_Gene_View.md

 N.B.
 The same analysis can also be obtained with the module "View a Gene in Groups" from the main page.

 5. The current representation is the most honest way of showing your data, as every single value is visible in the plot.
-In the adjustable settings you can fine-tune your graph for example by switching on the genesort within the groups (Figure 9).
+In the adjustable settings you can fine-tune your graph for example by switching on the track and genesort within the groups (Figure 9).

    ![](_static/images/Onegeneview/OneGene_genevstracksort_v1b.png "Figure 9: Gene vs track sorted")